-KRAS and BRAF mutation screening in metastatic colorectal cancer costly in relation to benefitsNovember 28th, 2012 in Cancer /
+KRAS and BRAF mutation screening in metastatic colorectal cancer costly in relation to benefitsNovember 28, 2012 in Medicine & Health / Cancer

 Researchers report that screening for KRAS and BRAF mutations can reduce the cost of anti-EGFR treatment for metastatic colorectal cancer but with a very small reduction in overall survival according to a new study published on November 28 in the Journal of the National Cancer Institute.